ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

       "red":[ ["c1", [2,"O",0], [5,"O",0], [8,"O",0], [11,"O",0] ] ]
     }
     lane '99' is a special lane, which is used by the system to set all red lights of lanes to "On"
     when system is start up.
-Here red LEDs of lanes are connected digital pins 2, 5, 8 and 11 of Arudino
+Here red LEDs of lanes are connected to  digital pins 2, 5, 8 and 11 of Arudino
     board